sveneisenschmidt/yay/docs/getting-started.md

 It is encouraged to create your own distribution based on a docker image which includes your own or third-party integrations.
 As a first step use the application sources and Dockerfile to create a docker image and use it via `FROM` as basis for your own `Dockerfile`.

-Create a new folder, or preferably clone a repository that contains your own Dockerfile and integrations to extend yay.
+Create a new folder, or preferably clone a repository that contains your own Dockerfile and integrations to extend Yay.

 Let's assume you have a folder called 'mycompany-yay', it will hold our Dockerfile that will have a custom command.
 The default docker image has a default `CMD` that will load a `docker-run.sh` file from the `root` folder if present.